qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 ---

+Nowadays, people creates a huge amount of applications of various types, and solves problems in a really different areas.
+Despite such diversity, they have something in common - they need to process data.
-Real world data is a living structure.
-It grows day by day, changes a lot, it becomes harder and harder to maintain.
+Real world data is a living structure, it grows day by day, changes a lot, becomes harder to work with.
-All this leads to appearance of outliers in our datasets, which in some cases can be very undesirable and spoil the predictive ability of our model.
-However, the data is not only a source for training, but also the result of our model, which is also capable of producing outliers.
-These outliers are more important to handle as our clients encounter them when using applications.
+In some cases, you need to categorize or label your data, which can be a tough problem given the scale of the data.
+Process of splitting or labelling the data is error-prone and these errors can be very costly.
+Imagine that you failed to achieve the desired quality of the model due to inaccurate labels.
+Worse, your users are faced with a lot of irrelevant items, unable to find what they need, getting annoyed by it.
+Thus, you get poor retention, and it directly impacts on company revenue.
+It is really important to avoid such errors in your data.

 Tabular, univariate or low-dimensional data, which has interpretable features, is usually easier to analyze.
 That’s the kind of data we used to in classic machine learning algorithms.
-There are plenty of methods you can use to find outliers, from simple sorting, applying statistical tests, calculating percentiles, etc.
+We already have some tricks and techniques for detecting errors in such datasets.
+For instance, we can calculate some statistics and compare one with another, we rather know how to treat the results.

-Nowadays, solving a problem involving text or image data you will probably stick with deep learning models and more likely obtain better results.
+But currently, solving a problem involving text or image data you will probably stick with deep learning models and more likely obtain better results.
 Neural networks produce features on their own, and it is much more difficult to make any assumptions about their meaning and desired distribution.
 Therefore, classical approaches don’t work for them.